Rangeview Library District: Funding

-Anythink is one of the participating libraries in an initiative to help shift perceptions of libraries by hosting innovative campaigns or events.

-Experience Zones
+Experience zones

 All Anythink locations set up unique “experience zones” throughout the year.
 Experience zones are areas created by Anythink staff that allow for interactive experiences in the library.
 These zones use a hands-on approach to make information and learning more interactive within the library setting.
 Previous experience zones have included embryology programs where customers can watch baby chicks and ducklings hatch live at the library, office supply fashion design contests and the transformation a conference room into a happiness-themed retreat.